Hook Generator

 Template: We help [audience] get [result] with [offer], and want them to [CTA].

-Final choice: read both out loud and keep the more natural one.
+Read both out loud and keep the version that sounds most natural.

 What should I write in Core Idea?